Vitamin D Deficiency Symptoms

 The best dietary sources of Vitamin D are: oily fish, shellfish, white fish, eggs, mushrooms cow’s milk and fortified milks, yoghurts and cereals.

 Oily fish provides the highest amount of vitamin D but even then it is unlikely to be enough unless you intend to eat an Eskimo’s diet for the foreseeable future.
 You would need to eat about 1 fillet of salmon, 2 fillets of halibut, 2 cans of tuna, ½ pint of milk, one egg every day to get just 400IU of vitamin D in one day which is not enough for most of us.
-This leads me onto the need for supplementing…
+Taking a supplement is our best assurance, especially through winter months in the UK.

 How much should you supplement and when?